lourencop01/lourencop01/README.md

 Welcome to my GitHub profile!

-My name is Lourenço and I'm currently studying @ Instituto Superior Técnico in Lisbon, Portugal.
+My name is Lourenço and I'm from the Azores :evergreen_tree:.
+Currently studying @ Instituto Superior Técnico in Lisbon, Portugal.

 Currently I...